 I have probably omitted half of the important faculties.

 Relations between these things may indeed be more significant than the things themselves.

 - Collections of propositions; belief systems,

 - Bindings of individual constants and predicates to patterns recognized by our senses, including our self-awareness,

-- Techniques; patterns of actions that accomplish changes in the outside world.
+- Techniques or reflexes; patterns of actions that accomplish changes in the outside world.

 Actions may be contingent on external input.

 - Whole mutually consistent systems of propositions, with no requirement for agreement with other such systems in the same brain.

 This is the essence of these modes of thought.

 Somewhere I heard some category of faculties divided by this dichotomy: